RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 After the quiz, the next section looks at 7 Cups's chat system.

-- Using active listening ensures that the advice you give a member is correct for that member's individual circumstances.#NListeners do not give advice.
+- Using active listening ensures that the advice you give a member is correct for that member's individual circumstances.# Listeners do not give advice.
-- Listeners must solve members' problems in a sympathetic and collaborative way so that members do not become emotional.#NListeners must not try to solve problems.
+- Listeners must solve members' problems in a sympathetic and collaborative way so that members do not become emotional.# Listeners must not try to solve problems.
-- Good listeners know how to move conversations on, and they avoid repeating what a member has just said.#NListeners often repeat back to the person the facts that they have just shared.
+- Good listeners know how to move conversations on, and they avoid repeating what a member has just said.# Listeners often repeat back to the person the facts that they have just shared.
-- When a member expresses emotions, a good listener repeats the emotions back to the member.#YListeners provide emotional support by reflecting members' emotions back to them.
+- When a member expresses emotions, a good listener repeats the emotions back to the member.#Listeners provide emotional support by reflecting members' emotions back to them.
-- Listeners can assume that members are having hostile thoughts if they use bad language.#NListeners should avoid making assumptions.
+- Listeners can assume that members are having hostile thoughts if they use bad language.# Listeners should avoid making assumptions.
-- When a member is hostile towards a listener, the listener should discuss the member in the listener-only section of the forum, so that other listeners are warned.#NIt is important to not break confidentiality.
+- When a member is hostile towards a listener, the listener should discuss the member in the listener-only section of the forum, so that other listeners are warned.# It is important to not break confidentiality.
-- A good listener can provide comprehensive emotional support that is sufficient for any member's needs.#NSome members have needs that extend beyond listening.
+- A good listener can provide comprehensive emotional support that is sufficient for any member's needs.# Some members have needs that extend beyond listening.
-- Members at 7 Cups can seek help without being judged.#YListeners must not judge.
+- Members at 7 Cups can seek help without being judged.#Listeners must not judge.
-- When a listener is triggered by a chat, it indicates the listener is mentally ill.#NBeing triggered is a normal part of life.
+- When a listener is triggered by a chat, it indicates the listener is mentally ill.# Being triggered is a normal part of life.
-- A listener's role is to supply members with positive emotions.#NListeners must not supply positive emotions.
+- A listener's role is to supply members with positive emotions.# Listeners must not supply positive emotions.
-- A listener's role is to suppress negative emotions, in order to provide good support.#NListeners must not suppress negative emotions.
+- A listener's role is to suppress negative emotions, in order to provide good support.# Listeners must not suppress negative emotions.
-- A listener must avoid neutralizing members' natural negative emotions.#YListeners provide emotional support by reflecting members' emotions back to them.
+- A listener must avoid neutralizing members' natural negative emotions.#Listeners provide emotional support by reflecting members' emotions back to them.
 {:.quiz}